Medigap Plan L Supplement Insurance

 Because Medigap Plan L provides less coverage, it can cost less.
 It would be best to compare Medigap plans to see which is best for your health and financial situation.

 Medigap Plan L doesn’t cover all out-of-pocket costs related to Original Medicare.
-There are some expenses you’ll still be responsible for even if you reach your limit.
+There are some expenses you’ll still be responsible for even if you reach your plan’s out-of-pocket limit.

 - Medicare Part B medical insurance deductible